NadavFredi/yaron-hershberg-barbery/REDUX_SETUP.md

 # Redux Toolkit & RTK Query Setup

-This document explains how Redux Toolkit and RTK Query have been implemented in the WagTime Appointment Scheduler application to improve performance and avoid redundant API calls.
+This document explains how Redux Toolkit and RTK Query have been implemented in the Yaron Hershberg Appointment Scheduler application to improve performance and avoid redundant API calls.

 ## 🚀 What's Been Implemented